 We have a very limited number of single rooms, which are given to students on the basis of seniority.
 This means that, for the most part, graduate students and seniors will occupy our single rooms.
-All single room requests must be made to the Office of Residence Life via e-mail and will not be accepted via online preferences.
+Any single room requests for health reasons must be made via the alternative housing assignment for health needs process.

 Student Financial Services set the deadline for when payment of the University bill is due.
 For specific deadlines, call Student Financial Services at 978-934-3570.
 There is also an interest free payment plan available which allows you to pay tuition, fees, room and board in monthly installments.
 More information is available at Academic Management Services Plan or by calling 800-635-0120.

 If you're concerned that you won't be allowed to check into the residence halls, don't worry.
 We won't remove you for non-payment, nor will we keep you from checking in.